Installing PubSub+ Cloud in Amazon Elastic Kubernetes Service (EKS)

 Instance Type Requirements

 Because of the additional resources required to run Kubernetes, the instance types that are required for some of the scaling tiers are larger than their instance-based cousins. the following are the instance size type requirements for an EKS.
-For details about the core and RAM requirements for each scaling tier, see Resource Requirements for Kubernetes and Default Port Configuration.
+For details about the core and RAM requirements for each scaling tier, see General Resource Requirements for Kubernetes and Default Port Configuration.

 Scaling Tier Instance Type Required